tradingbootcamp/metagame/README.md

-# MetaGame 2025
+# Metagame 2025

 ## Overview

-This is a website for the MetaGame 2025 conference.
+This is a website for the Metagame 2025 conference.
 It's intended to be collaborative; anybody can insert a little game into the site!
 Please feel free to make a branch and submit a PR.

 If you'd like to add a coupon associated with your game, please reach out to Ricki (ricki.heicklen@gmail.com) or leave a note about that in the PR.